 With more passive income, you can enjoy more financial freedom now.
 But you’ll need to move to the right side of the quadrant to achieve that goal.
 One way to start moving towards the right side of the quadrant is to consider building a real estate investment strategy.
 Although you may need to start in the Employee quadrant, you can execute a real estate investment strategy with a long-term vision to move entirely into the Investor quadrant.

 The cashflow quadrant can help you visualize the forms of income in your life.
 If you want to be less dependent on active work, then consider building passive forms of income in the Business owner and Investor quadrants.

 As you build towards your long-term income goals, consider how this will affect your financial independence journey.
 You may feel real to take a real leap into early retirement with solid holdings in the investor quadrant.
-Take some time to set up your financial foundation as you start the process of moving through the quadrants towards your end goal.
+Take some time to set up your financial foundation, and understand the difference between wants and needs.
+Then you will quickly start the process of moving through the quadrants towards your end goal.

 I have been an employee, self-employed, business owner, investor.
 There are pros and cons to all of them.
 That said, I think employee has the most negatives.